ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-exercise.md

 ## The nRF52840

 Both development boards have an nRF52840 microcontroller.
-Here are some details about it that are relevant to this workshop.
+Here are some details that are relevant to these exercises:

 - single core ARM Cortex-M4 processor clocked at 64 MHz
 - 1 MB of Flash (at address `0x0000_0000`)